Main Menu

 Master’s degree students are eligible for federal financial aid.
 Students seeking federal student loans must complete their Free Application for Federal Student Aid (FAFSA) as early as possible.
 UF’s Federal School Code is 001535.
 Graduate certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.
 Please contact our financial aid advisor about possible private student loan eligibility.

-Students are accepted in the fall, spring, and summer semesters.
+Students are accepted in the fall, spring and summer semesters.
 Courses are offered year-round as well.

 All courses are a full semester long, although credit hours may vary by course.